BitcoinDesign/Guide/guide/case-studies/savings-account.md

     - file: send/amount-low-confirm
       alt:
       caption: Once the user taps “Send”, the auto-signer approves and broadcasts the transaction.
+    - file: send/amount-low-sent
+      alt:
+      caption:
 images_send_manual:
     - file: send/amount-high
       alt:
       caption: The user has entered an amount that is beyond the auto-signing limits, and a note appears about manual approval.
     - file: send/amount-high-step-1
       alt:
-      caption: Prepare the user for the signing steps.
+      caption: Prepare the user for the signing steps that are specific to their device type.
     - file: send/amount-high-step-2
       alt:
       caption: Connect the SD card to save the PSBT file.